jingtaozhan/jingtaozhan/README.md

 ### Hi there 👋  This is Jingtao Zhan.

-- 🌱 I’m a second-year PhD student at [Tsinghua IR Group](http://www.thuir.cn/) supervised by Prof. Shaoping Ma and [Prof. Yiqun Liu](http://www.thuir.cn/group/~YQLiu).
+- 🌱 I’m a third-year PhD student at [Tsinghua IR Group](http://www.thuir.cn/) supervised by Prof. Shaoping Ma and [Prof. Yiqun Liu](http://www.thuir.cn/group/~YQLiu).
 - 🔭 My research lies in Information Retrieval and Web Search.
 I currently focus on Dense Retrieval with a wide interest in improving its effectiveness, efficiency, and interpretability.
 The publications are available at my [homepage](https://jingtaozhan.github.io/).
 - 📫 Contact me via jingtaozhan@gmail.com or [twitter](https://twitter.com/Jingtao_Zhan).